HazimAr/School-Simplified-Website/README.md

 ## Setup

-clone with `git clone https://github.com/HazimAr/School-Simplified` or click on the green `code` button and open with github desktop
+click on the green `code` button and open with github desktop

 install dependencies `npm i` or `yarn`